epicTommy/myC/README.md

-# Hyungkyu Lee's Repository for cs10
+# Hyungkyu Lee's Repository for cs102 at Cooper Union